anajulialeite/projeto-android/README.md

 ## Link do projeto

-Este é o link do meu projeto: https://anajulialeite.github.io/projeto-android/
+Este é o link do projeto <a href= "https://anajulialeite.github.io/projeto-android/">Android</a>

 ## License